 Georges arrives in a mountain village following a breakup with his wife.
 There he buys a second-hand deerskin coat.
 The coat’s owner also gives Georges a video camera.
 Georges signs in to a hotel but finds that he has no money because his wife has frozen their joint account.
 When asked in the bar what he does, Georges says he is a filmmaker.
 Georges becomes enamoured of the deerskin coat.
 The coat talks to Georges and tells him of its dream to be the only coat in the world.
 Georges enlists the help of the barmaid Denise, who is an editor, to put together a film.
 Claiming that the rest of his film crew is held up in Siberia, Georges persuades Denise to give him money.
 He sets about shooting a film where he persuades various people to give him their coats and promise to never wear a coat again.
 When this does not achieve the coat’s dream quickly enough, Georges begins killing people and taking their coats.

 I discovered French director Quentin Dupieux several years ago with his third directorial outing Rubber (2010), a film about a killer car tire that achieved a mind-bending level of meta-fiction that proved quite side-splitting.
-Since then, Dupieux has made a regular output of films with the likes of Wrong (2012), Wrong Cops (2013), Reality (2014), Keep an Eye Out (2018), Mandibles (2020), Incredible But True (2022) and Smoking Causes Coughing (2022), Daaaaaali!
+Since then, Dupieux has made a regular output of films with the likes of Wrong (2012), Wrong Cops (2013), Reality (2014), Keep an Eye Out (2018), Mandibles (2020), Incredible But True (2022), Smoking Causes Coughing (2022), Daaaaaali!
 (2023) and Yannick (2023).
 Throughout these run a nonsensical deadpan surrealism and plots that contort into weird pretzels of meta-fiction and bizarre coincidence, all with undeniably appealing effect.